 Heat Treating Furnaces

 Precipitation strengthening involves changes in solid solubility as temperature varies.
-Annealing can be used for normalizing or stress relieving and comprises the processes of heating, holding temperature and then cooling in order to accomplish a specific state for the material being heated.
+Annealing can be used for normalizing or stress relieving and comprises the processes of heating, holding temperature, and then cooling in order to accomplish a specific state for the material being heated.
 Aging or precipitation hardening results in a softer metal.
 Quenching is quickly cooling from a high temperature.
-Tempering is often used on brittle materials to make it tougher, it can also be used to manipulate the color of the metal.
+Tempering is often used on brittle materials to make them tougher.
+It can also be used to manipulate the color of the metal.
+Hardening can be broken down further to differential, flame, induction, or case hardening.
 Case hardening involves making the surface layer of a steel material substantially harder through heat treating.

 Heat treating furnaces employ a process that involves three steps.
 First, the part is heated to a specified temperature (up to 2400.25ºF).
 It is then held at that temperature for the required amount of time, which may be as short as a few seconds or as long as 60 hours.
 Finally, the part is cooled either in the furnace or by quenching methods, depending on how quickly the part needs to be cooled.

 Points to Consider When Purchasing a Heat Treating Furnace

 Things to keep in mind when purchasing a heat treating furnace are uniformity, control, airflow, and rate of rise.
 Uniformity is ensuring the temperature is the same throughout the system.
 Control regards how easily the system is monitored and adjusted.
 Airflow refers to the type of ventilation you want/need.
 Finally, the rate of rise regards how fast you want to be able to increase the temperature.